-5 Source: Canadian Institute of Actuaries June 2023 Consolidated Standards of Practice 2230
+&lt;sup>13 Source: Canadian Institute of Actuaries June 2023 Consolidated Standards of Practice 2230.

-4.2 Change in assumption or methodology affecting disclosure items in the annual financial statements
+5.2 Change in assumption or methodology affecting disclosure items in the annual financial statements

 If an item valued by the AA is materially affected by a change in assumption or methodology that is not disclosed in the [annual] financial statements, the AA would modify the opinion paragraph in the standard reporting language to disclose this situation.